CBD Effects on the Thyroid

 Like many other medications, CBD and thyroid medications compete in the cytochrome P450 pathways for metabolism.
 Such interaction could result in the accumulation of thyroxine due to the competition, and may, in turn, lead to hyperthyroidism.
 Whenever thyroid medication and CBD oil are taken too closely together, individuals may experience anxiety and mild nausea.

-Apart from the interaction of CBD oil and thyroid medication, the use of CBD oil in the management of symptoms associated with various conditions is legal and generally safe.
-Most states allow the use of CBD, as long as the THC content is not greater than 0.3%.
+Apart from the interaction of CBD oil and thyroid medication, using CBD oil is legal and usually safe.
+Most states allow CBD use, as long as the THC content is not greater than 0.3%.
 However, it’s always a good idea to check with state and local laws first.

 If you are unsure whether there could be a risk of interaction between your thyroid medication and CBD oil, lookout for a “grapefruit warning”.
 This would give you an idea of whether an interaction is likely.
 Grapefruit contains compounds known as furanocoumarins that bind with CYP450 enzymes and neutralize them, making the breakdown and elimination of drugs from the body difficult.